 ---|---|

-The International Association of Research Institutes in the History of Art (RIHA) | The International Association of Research Institutes in the History of Art (RIHA) promotes education and research in art history and related disciplines to intensify cooperation between the institutes by facilitating the sharing of research findings and the flow of information on scientific and administrative activities and encouraging institutes to collaborate on initiatives. |
+The International Association of Research Institutes in the History of Art (RIHA) | Established in 1998 in Paris, RIHA (International Association of Research Institutes in the History of Art) is dedicated to advancing education and research in art history and related disciplines.
+It fosters collaboration among institutes worldwide, facilitating information exchange, joint projects, and sharing research findings to enhance the field collectively. |